DEVELOPMENT

 23 min read

-In the rapidly advancing technological world, IoT is a symbol of advancement, enabling devices and systems to work together seamlessly.
+In the rapidly advancing technological world, IoT is a symbol of advancement, enabling devices and systems to work together seamlessly, especially in the Internet of Things in manufacturing industry where efficiency and automation are critical.
 However, one critical challenge persists: electricity usage or efficiency.
 There is a great need for low-power IoT solutions.
 A common question arises: 'Do IoT devices have to be low power?'
 The answer is often yes, as devices need to operate for longer periods in remote areas without direct power supply, often communicating through a low-power gateway.

 In this article, we will discuss and examine the principles of low power IoT systems, using key concepts and case studies from the low power IoT report.
 We will also tell you about ways to extend battery life, and our experienced developer will demonstrate on a real example how to build an app for a low-power IoT device.
 Let's get started!